Lumps & Bumps After Liposuction: How to Smooth Out Stomach?

 • Take your pain medications and antibiotics as you have been instructed;

 • Avoid bed rest.
-It would be best if you took a short walk around the house every day to prevent the blood clot;
+It would be best if you took a short walk around the house every day to prevent blood clots;

 • Be aware of the infection symptoms such as high fever, smelly and green pus coming out of the wound, and severe nausea;